microsoft/graphrag/docsite/posts/prompt_tuning/overview.md

 ## Manual Configuration

 Manual configuration is an advanced use-case.
-Most users will want to use the Auto Templating feature instead..
+Most users will want to use the Auto Templating feature instead.
 Details about how to use manual configuration are available in the [Manual Prompt Configuration](/posts/prompt_tunins/manual_prompt_tuning) documentation.